soltz/summer-2016/pydir/README.md

 pT_pythiaEvents.py
  -creates a histogram for pT of pythia QED/QCD hard processes

-slowJetpT_vs_pTHatQED.py
- -compares the jet pT produced by pythia QED events to the calculated jet pT found by slowJet

 2d_hist_trento.py
  -displays trento background with flow and scaled multiplicity to PHENIX data